alexrajo/food-ltd/README.md

 ### Prerequisites

+There are several ways to run this project locally.
+Each option is described in their own section, in increasing order of work needed to set up.

 - Node.js v20.5+ and npm v9.8+.
 - Vite 4.4+
 - Clone the repository for the project:

 `git clone https://gitlab.stud.idi.ntnu.no/it2810-h23/Team-43/prosjekt-2.git`

-For backend:

-- postgresql.
-Can be downloaded [here](https://www.postgresql.org/download/).

 ### Running without the backend

-The backend can be slightly tricky to set up.
-For that reason, a shortcut is available for those who want to quickly get an overview.
+It is possible to run the project without any backend.

 - Navigate to frontend: `cd .\frontend\`
 - Install dependencies: `npm install`
 - Start the app: `npm run mock`

 <b>Note!</b> This version of the app is intended for testing and development.
 The backend is not connected, which means that almost no functionality is supported.
-For that, you first need to set up the backend.
+For that, you should select one of the other options for running the project.

-### Setting up the backend
+### Running with remote database

+Uses the remote database on NTNU server.

+- Connect to NTNU internet, either eduroam or vpn.
+- Navigate to frontend: `cd .\frontend\`
+- Install dependencies: `npm install`
+- Start the app: `npm run dev`

+### Running with local database

+This setup requires some work.
+You will need to setup and populate the databse locally.

+- Install postgresql.
+Can be downloaded [here](https://www.postgresql.org/download/).

+Prepare backend:

 - Navigate to project backend directory: `cd .\backend\`
 - Install dependencies: `npm install`
 - Initialize prisma with `npx prisma generate`

-Set up database:
+Set up local database:

 - Make sure the psql command is in your OS's PATH environment variable
 - Make sure postgresql is running on your machine